 - Corticosteroid Injection: This shot is delivered directly into the damaged plantar ligament.
 A doctor may use an ultrasound device to help determine the best place for this steroid injection.
-Platelet-rich plasma (PRP) injections are also now being used to treat some cases of plantar fasciitis.

 - Physical Therapy: One of the first steps many doctors will take is to prescribe physical therapy.
 A physical therapist can work with a patient to help stretch the plantar fascia and Achilles tendon and reduce heel pain.

 - Night Splints and Boot Casts: Night splints hold the foot in a flexed position while you sleep and help stretch the plantar fascia and Achilles tendon.
 A semirigid boot cast can be worn during the day and stabilizes the foot while the plantar fasciitis heals.